Variational Grey-Box Dynamics Matching: Related works

 \section{Related works}

-We position our Variational Grey-Box Dynamics Matching (VGB-DM) framework within the landscape of learning dynamical systems, highlighting the distinguished features of our algorithm compared to existing data-driven and grey-box approaches.
+We position our Variational Grey-Box Dynamics Matching (VGB-DM) framework within the landscape of learning dynamical systems, highlighting the distinctive features of our algorithm compared to existing data-driven and grey-box approaches.

-Fully data-driven approaches such as Neural ODEs \cite{chen2018neuralode} and Flow Matching-based \cite{lipman2023flow, albergo2023, liu2023flow} including adaptation for forecasting time-series as in \cite{zhang2024tjfm} demonstrate modelling complex distributions using data, but operate as black boxes.
-However, these solutions can face limitation when training data are scarce, struggles when extrapolating beyond observed regimes, and offer limited interpretability.
+Fully data-driven approaches such as Neural ODEs \cite{chen2018neuralode} and Flow Matching-based \cite{lipman2023, albergo2023, liu2023flow} including adaptation for forecasting time-series as in \cite{zhang2024tjfm} demonstrate modelling complex distributions using data, but operate as black boxes.
+However, these solutions can face limitations when training data are scarce, struggles when extrapolating beyond observed regimes, and offer limited interpretability.
 By contrast, VGB-DM incorporates incomplete physics models, enabling efficient learning even with limited data while maintaining interpretability through explicit physical parameters that can be inferred.
-Moreover they enable further mechanistic inspection of the physics-informed and the learnable components, as studied by \cite{naoya_2023,singh2025hybrid} analysing physics regularizers.
+Moreover, they enable further mechanistic inspection of the physics-informed and the learnable components, as studied by \cite{naoya_2023,singh2025hybrid} analysing physics regularizers.

 Recent grey-box modelling approaches build on Neural ODEs by combining physics-based models with data-driven neural networks, achieving strong results in parameter inference and dynamics forecasting \cite{yin_2021, naoya_2021, Mehta2020NeuralDS, qian2021pharma_ode, wehenkel2023robust, verma2024climode}.
-However, these simulation-based methods require numerical ODE solvers during training along with physics model dynamics, presenting scaling difficulties for high-dimensional settings due to gradient computation through ODE solvers and parameters' update, particularly for long time horizons or complex dynamics leading to training difficulties and numerical stability \cite{chen2018neuralode,naoya_2021,wehenkel2023robust,yin_2021}.
+However, these simulation-based methods require numerical ODE solvers during training along with physics model dynamics, presenting scaling difficulties for high-dimensional settings due to gradient computation through ODE solvers and parameter updates, particularly for long time horizons or complex dynamics leading to training difficulties and numerical stability \cite{chen2018neuralode,naoya_2021,wehenkel2023robust,yin_2021}.
 VGB-DM bypasses this paradigm by adopting a simulation-free method, avoiding these computational bottlenecks and stability issues, enabling more scalable and robust grey-box modelling for high-dimensional systems.

 Notably, the work on Variational Rectified Flow Matching \cite{guo2025variationalrectifiedflowmatching} identifies a key limitation of deterministic flow matching methods: they struggle when modelling multi-modal velocity fields because the standard flow matching objective leads to averaging over multiple target directions of the velocity vector field.
 To overcome this issue, they introduce a variational posterior $q_\psi(z | x_t, t)$ over latent variables, providing the necessary flexibility to model multimodal velocity distributions.
 However, VGB-DM introduces a structured variational posterior tailored for grey-box modelling and explicitly separates latent variables into two components: one capturing stochasticity and multi-modality in the dynamics, and another inferring interpretable physical parameters.
 This structured approach enhances both the expressiveness of the learned dynamics and the interpretability of the inferred parameters.